BillyFerrara/active-record-podwork/instructions.md

 - Add some dummy data to your db.
 (Use the Faker gem if you wish.
 Create and run a seed file if you're feeling really ambitious!)

 - In console, test your associations by getting a User instance and saving it to a variable.
 Get a collection of that user's trails.
 Use ActiveRecord methods for everything
 - Test your association in the other direction using AR methods.
-Save an instance of a trail in a variable, and query that trail's user with AR.
+Save an instance of a trail to a variable, and query that trail's user with AR.

 - Now you've done Create and Read functions with your database.
 Time to test Update and Destroy!
 Update a record through your model(s).
 Delete one.